-Pressing movements are often saved for both power lifters and Olympic lifters – which is a shame because to complete an overhead press successful you require high levels of neuromuscular coordination in combination with some serious core strength.
+Pressing movements are often saved for both powerlifters and Olympic lifters – which is a shame because to complete an overhead press successfully you require high levels of neuromuscular coordination in combination with some serious core strength.

 This movement demonstrates total body strength like no other, and by increasing your competence at the overhead press you will see improved confidence in your own physical capacity and training ability.

-The chin up is an extremely impressive movement (that is often butchered on the regular) that requires total control over one’s body.
-It requires a strong core to stabilise the spine (eliminating any excessive movement through the trunk), while also demanding strength and control throughout the entire upper body.
+The chin-up is an extremely impressive movement (that is often butchered on the regular) that requires total control over one’s body.
+It requires a strong core to stabilize the spine (eliminating any excessive movement through the trunk), while also demanding strength and control throughout the entire upper body.

 While the power clean is often reserved for athletes and Olympic lifters, it does not mean it should be avoided.

-The power clean as a movement is quite complex – in which it requires the integration of both the upper and lower body musculature.
-With this in mind, the power clean is a fantastic way to develop whole body strength and explosive power, while also promoting the muscular development of the entire body.
+The power clean as a movement is quite complex – which requires the integration of both the upper and lower body musculature.
+With this in mind, the power clean is a fantastic way to develop whole-body strength and explosive power, while also promoting the muscular development of the entire body.

 The movement itself requires one to move a loaded barbell from the floor all the way up onto their shoulders, in one strong, and fluid, movement.